mikamorgan/4443-2D-PyGame/Assignments/A03/README.md

 ### Description:

 This is a small program that uses tkinter to spawn a GUI window displaying the message "Hello World!
 My name is Mika Morgan!"
+(The name is passed in as a parameter.)
 This program is to test that Python and tkinter work correctly on your environment.

 ### Files